 In 1998, we saw venture capital firms doing something to drive startups to greater success: pairing entrepreneurs with not just capital, but expert business advising as well.
 Our founders Bud Colligan and Penelope Douglas connected the dots: small businesses are the engine of job creation in America, but more of them fail then should.
 Their innovation in founding PCV was to bring the tools that empowered tech companies to brick-and-mortar Main Street businesses around the country.

-Since our start, Pacific Community Ventures has helped over 4,000 Mom-and-Pop small businesses grow and create tens of thousands of jobs in neighborhoods that need them most.
-We’ve paired equity investments and small business loans with extensive advice networks to help our companies create new jobs at ten-times the national rate.
+Since our start, we’ve helped thousands of Mom-and-Pop small businesses grow and create tens of thousands of jobs in neighborhoods that need them most.
+We’ve paired equity investments and small business loans with extensive advice networks to help our companies create good jobs at ten-times the national rate.

 Our Three Core Programs